Sunday, September 21, 2025

 The Fab Five

 My heart is learning what the job of a foster really is.
-My brain knows, but my heart was a slow learner.
-My job is to love them, keep them safe, and allow them room to roam and grow in my home while they await their "altering" (as it's so fondly called at HSNT).
-As no animal there can be adopted until they are 'fixed'.
-There's rules - and they tell me what to do and I do that.
-So for now, these 5 cuties have taken up residence in my Cat Room and turned it into a jungle gym.
+My brain knows, as I went through the training and it all made sense, but my heart was a slow learner.
+My job is to love them, keep them safe, and provide them room to roam and grow in my home while they await their "altering" (as it's so fondly called at HSNT).
+As this hard and fast rule: no animal can be adopted until they are 'fixed' is real - and good for the realm.

 The Fab Five are adorable lil gremlins who do not have one shy bone in their little furry bodies, who are chaotically running laps and plotting world domination (or just the dog's bed).